Trimethyllysine dioxygenase

 TMLH is a member of the alpha-ketoglutarate-dependent hydroxylases superfamily.
-The 3 substrates of this enzyme are N6,N6,N6-trimethyl-L-lysine, 2-oxoglutarate, and O_{2}, whereas its 3 products are 3-hydroxy-N6,N6,N6-trimethyl-L-lysine, succinate, and CO_{2}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with 2-oxoglutarate as one donor, and incorporation of one atom o oxygen into each donor.
-The systematic name of this enzyme class is N6,N6,N6-trimethyl-L-lysine,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
+It oxidises trimethyl-L-lysine to the product (3S)-3-hydroxy-N6,N6,N6-trimethyl-L-lysine.

+This enzyme is an oxidase with the systematic name N6,N6,N6-trimethyl-L-lysine,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
 Other names in common use include trimethyllysine alpha-ketoglutarate dioxygenase, TML-alpha-ketoglutarate dioxygenase, TML hydroxylase, 6-N,6-N,6-N-trimethyl-L-lysine,2-oxoglutarate:oxygen oxidoreductase, and (3-hydroxylating).
-This enzyme participates in lysine degradation and L-carnitine biosynthesis and requires the presence of iron and ascorbate.
+This enzyme participates in lysine degradation and L-carnitine biosynthesis.

+Mechanism

+The enzyme is a non-heme iron protein with ferryl active site where Fe(IV)=O is the species that transfers its oxygen to the substrate.

+The mechanism requires 2-oxoglutaric acid to activate the iron oxygen complex, and this gives succinic acid and carbon dioxide when the second atom of the molecular oxygen is removed.
+Ascorbic acid is also required to increase the turnover number of the enzyme by reducing any iron converted to Fe(III) back to the required Fe(II).